ginstrom/paladin-novel/chapter-outline.md

 - Humorous interludes in Gond's distinctive voice
 - Emotional depth in key scenes
 - Natural progression of Gond's powers and character growth
+- Cultural exchange and development between races

 The structure maintains the irreverent tone while building toward the epic conclusion, with each part marking a significant evolution in both Gond's character and the scope of the conflict.
 The pacing allows for both intimate character moments and large-scale battle sequences, while keeping Gond's unique voice and perspective at the center of the narrative.
+The gradual revelation of divine powers creates a more believable and emotionally resonant transformation from cynical mercenary to legendary paladin.
+The integration of elder races adds depth, military capability, and spiritual legitimacy to Gond's cause while maintaining the core themes of redemption, mercy, and transformation.